Welcome to Wellington port, officially known as “Windy Wellington”!

 Mount Victoria is also a popular city highlight due to the breathtaking views of the harbour from its 197-meter high elevation point, and the fact that some scenes from The Lord of the Rings were filmed there.
 It is easily reachable from the pier (a 15-minute drive).

-History buffs should visit the Wellington Museum located right next to the Queens Wharf that offers numerous unique exhibits and artifacts displaying the region’s history, as well as the Old St Paul’s Anglican Church dating from 1860.
+History buffs should visit the Wellington Museum located right next to the Queens Wharf which offers numerous unique exhibits and artifacts displaying the region’s history, as well as the Old St Paul’s Anglican Church dating from 1860.
 New Zealand Parliament building, attractive for its unusual, neo-classical architecture, catches the eye of curious visitors.

 Check out Wellington sightseeing tours and activities